yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 # Dynamic Template Definition

 When performing polling receive operations, a dynamic template can be used.
 A method providing a dynamic template is called before each receive operation, and can return a different object in each call.
-The event template object needs to be of IQuery<TData> type, which means if you want to use an object based template you need to wrap it with the {{ObjectQuery}} wrapper.
+The event template object needs to be of IQuery<TData> type, which means if you want to use an object based template you need to wrap it with the `ObjectQuery` wrapper.

 {gdeck:os_simple_space|top}
 {gcard:Using EventListenerContainerFactory}